Consistent Conjectures in Dynamic Matching Markets: Introduction

-The literature on cooperative solution concepts for dynamic matching markets highlights the role of agents' conjectures about what matching would ensue after a block in defining solution concepts (see, e.g., \citealp{kurino2009credibility,kadam2018multiperiod,kotowski2019perfectly,altinok2019dynamic,liu2023stability} for repeated matching markets and \citealp*{doval2022dynamically,nicolo2023dynamic,nicolo2024dynamic} for irreversible matching, and \cite{doval2023dynamic} for a survey treatment of this literature).
-Because solution concepts in this literature are typically predicated on \emph{perfection} requirements--i.e., the same solution concept applying at the appropriately defined continuation--agents' conjectures are defined jointly with the solution concept.
+The literature on cooperative solution concepts for dynamic matching markets highlights the role of agents' conjectures about what matching would ensue after a block in defining solution concepts (for repeated matching markets, see, e.g., \citealp{kurino2009credibility,kadam2018multiperiod,kotowski2019perfectly,altinok2019dynamic,liu2023stability}; for irreversible matching, see, e.g., \citealp*{doval2022dynamically,nicolo2023dynamic,nicolo2024dynamic}, and for a survey treatment of this literature, see \cite{doval2023dynamic}).
+Because solution concepts in this literature are typically predicated on \emph{perfection} requirements---that is, the same solution concept applying at the appropriately defined continuation---agents' conjectures are defined jointly with the solution concept.
 We follow a complementary approach in which we take agents' conjectures as given and use them to define a solution concept.
-This allows us to identify a property of conjectures--\emph{consistency}--that guarantees the corresponding solution concept is nonempty, and underlies existence results in the literature (cf. \citealp{doval2022dynamically}).
-We also propose new solution concepts that refine those existing in the literature, illustrating how our result can be used as a recipe of sorts to define stability notions for dynamic matching markets.
+This approach allows us to identify a property of conjectures---\emph{consistency}---that guarantees the corresponding solution concept is nonempty, and underlies existence results in the literature (cf. \citealp{doval2022dynamically}).
+We also propose new solution concepts that refine those in the existing literature, illustrating how our result can be used as a recipe to define stability notions for dynamic matching markets.